MaartenGr/ReinLife/README.md

 <a name="todo"/></a>
 ## 5. To do

+### Major
+When creating a new entity, the best agents brain is chosen.
+The problem with that is that the best agent could be by accident and therefore it is difficult to keep training.

+Methods:
+* Choose the most recent brain that died
+* Choose the best brain from the last X episodes
+* Choose one brain that is currently in play
+* Choose between the top 5 brains

+### Minor
+* Communicate the actions of kin within fov to each other
+* Strangely enough, it keeps on training at a certain moment...
+* Train in google colab
+* When initiating an attack, turn border red
+* Dark entities have white eyes
+* The best agents brain is saved, but that should be the most recent brain instead...
+* When creating a new entity, simply the best agents brain is chosen.
+    * I would like to keep track of the top 5 and most recent 5 and randomly select one
+    * Maybe remove the lowest of the top 5 when adding a better one
 * Add more algorithms (PPO, SAC, Rainbow, etc.)
 * Include evolutionary traits
 * Add more behavior